incountry/sdk-java/README.md

  ```

 ### Find records
+You can look up for data records either by using exact match search operators or partial text match operator in almost
+any combinations.
 It is possible to search by random keys using `find` method.

 ```java
 public interface Storage {
    /**